Lestode/BayesWatch_CollaborativeFiltering/Baselines/NCF/README.md

 The trained models and used hyperparameters are contained in the `models` directory.
 All model files are also saved in the `saved_models` directory in the root of this repository.

+## Requirements

+- Python 3.8 or newer
+- torch
+- numpy
+- scikit-learn
+- pandas

 ## Creating a submission

 To create a submission .csv file for Kaggle from a saved model, follow the `submission_example.py` file.
+Before running,

+1. Ensure all dependencies are installed
-Before running, fill out the model type, model dimension and the relevant directories at the top of the file.
+2. Fill out the model type, model dimension and the relevant directories at the top of the file
+3. The model predictions are saved as a .csv file ready for submission.

 ## Source Code